zorbash/zorbash.github.com/content/post/effective-meetings.md

 * Share the agenda to all the participants.
 Some of them may be appointed with information gathering on one meeting topics.
 * Ensure the participants approve and understand the agenda
-* Book a meeting room (and let know about it in advance). 💡  Tip : You can use a shared calendar for meeting rooms or some room booking software
+* Book a meeting room (and let people know about it in advance). 💡  Tip : You can use a shared calendar for meeting rooms or some room booking software

 During